Rural Scholars in Medicine

-The school is fully subsidised for successful applicants and for an accompanying parent/guardian for participants under 18 years old.
-Costs covered include accommodation on campus, meals and transport.
+The school is fully subsidised for successful applicants and an accompanying parent.
+Costs covered include accommodation, meals and transport.

-The Rural Scholars Summer School is funded through the Higher Education Participation and Partnerships Programme, Department of Education and Training.
+The Rural Scholars in Medicine Project is funded through the Higher Education Participation and Partnerships Program, Department of Education and Training.

 Free online resources to help with studying

 Study Skills – How to think critically, from BBC Learning English

 https://www.youtube.com/user/bbclearningenglish (this is the link for the channel, not the specific video on critical thinking)

 How to Study and Learn (Part One), from The Foundation for Critical Thinking http://www.criticalthinking.org/pages/how-to-study-and-learn-part-one/513

 How to Study Smarter, Not Harder - from How We Learn by Benedict Carey